phantomhand/p4.aveni.biz/README.md

 I learned a great deal while doing this project and will continue to work on it locally to add additional user and admin features.

 This was my first experience building a responsive site using Bootstrap and it functions best when viewed anywhere from full screen down to 999px window width.
-It sometimes behaves strangely when reduced beyond that – another thing I will continue to work on locally.
+It sometimes behaves strangely when reduced beyond that √ê another thing I will continue to work on locally.

 Thank you to Susan and to the TF's for their help throughout the semester.